aguinane/blog/content/posts/2018/upper-gorge/index.md

 ---
+categories:
+- Travel
-date: "2018-10-17"
+date: '2018-10-17'
+featured_image: posts/2018/upper-gorge/https://www.strava.
 slug: upper-gorge
+tags:
+- Queensland
+- Carnarvon Gorge
+- Boowinda Gorge
+- Big Bend
+- Cathedral Cave
 title: Carnarvon Gorge - Upper Gorge
-categories: ["Travel"]
-tags: [Queensland, Carnarvon Gorge, Boowinda Gorge, Big Bend, Cathedral Cave]
 ---

 On our last day we set straight out to the end of the walking track to Big Bend.
 When you are not doing the side tracks it doesn't actually take that long